Live & Kicking: Production

 For the first four series, Live & Kicking broadcast from TC 7 at BBC Television Centre however as of Series 5, it moved next door into TC 6 where it gained a larger set due to it being a larger studio.
-On 14 April 2001, the final show from TC 6 at BBC Television Centre was broadcast before the show moved to 'Studio A' in BBC Scotland the following week, which at the time, was based on Queen Margaret Drive, Glasgow.
-It then remained there until the end of its run.

-Studio A at Queen Margaret Drive has since been demolished following the BBC's move to new studios at Pacific Quay in 2007.
-Property developer David Wilson Homes are currently building new homes called The Botanics on the site of the old Live & Kicking studio.

-Studios TC 6 and TC 7 at BBC Television Centre also suffered a similar fate in 2015 when they too were demolished in the restructure of the building.
+Studios TC 6 and TC 7 at BBC Television Centre were demolished in 2015 in the restructure of the building.
 As such, none of the studios used by Live & Kicking exist anymore.

 After Live & Kicking

-On Friday 16 November 2001, two months after the show had finished, parts of the old Live & Kicking set from Series 8 were resurrected and reused as part of BBC Scotland's regional studio set for BBC Children in Need.
-In an attempt to disguise the set's former use, all traces of L&K branding were removed and replaced with Children In Need logos and throughout the course of the evening, the old gunge tank, beanbag seating area and performance stage were reused one more time.

 In 2004, former presenters Katy Hill and Trey Farley, who had presented the show together in Series 8, went on to marry each other at a register office in Surrey before flying to Tuscany to seal their marriage.
 They later had two children together: a daughter, Kaya Sky, born in 2006, and a son, Akira, born in 2007.

 In 2009, Zoë Ball and Jamie Theakston who had presented the programme together between 1996 and 1999, were reunited to present a new game show for Channel 5 called Britain's Best Brain which ran from 28 October to 16 December 2009.